MkazemAkhgary/UnrealEngine-SaveGame/README.md

  - Call SaveActor to save properties. you can save multiple actors on one SaveGame
  - Call SaveGameToSlot to save on disk

+(click on the image to see full size)
 ![image](https://user-images.githubusercontent.com/15255162/175766580-751ab8d6-0c6a-4f5c-8a00-f14bc03bd7f1.png)